 A calm down kit is a set of tools that help calm a child’s sensory system.
 If you have a child with sensory processing difficulties like autism or sensory processing disorder then you are in the right place.

 My son has autism, and the first time he had a meltdown in public I also melted down.
-Nobody prepared me for my son’s vicious reaction to sensory overload.
+Nobody prepared me for his extreme reaction to sensory overload.

 What Is A Calm Down Kit?

 Calm down kits are also known as sensory integration boxes or toolkits.
-A calm down kit is a collection of items that calm your child’s sensory system in a meltdown.
-You’ll use these tools once the sensory meltdown has begun to either distract your child or lessen the magnitude of the meltdown after it starts.
+Here’s the deal: a calm down kit is just a collection of items like toys or food that will calm your child’s sensory system in a meltdown.
+You can use these items once the sensory meltdown has begun to either distract your child or lessen the magnitude of the meltdown after it starts.

 What Should It Include?

 You decide what goes in your child’s calm down kit.
 There are no rules!
 Focus on what works for your child.